Tavoleglise/appUsuarios/README.md

 # appUsuarios
-A little app to try requests to an API
+A little app to try API request